davidgiga1993/mixing-station-docs/docs/platforms/ios.md

 Also make sure to enable `Custom Apps` in Apple School Manager Organisation Settings.
 Take a look at the [apple documentation](https://support.apple.com/guide/apple-school-manager/learn-about-custom-apps-axm58ba3112a/web) for more details.

+## Known limitations

+When turning the screen off iOS will terminate any network connections.
+Therefore, the app will lose any connections and you must reconnect.
+It's recommended to keep the screen on.
+By default, Mixing Station keeps the screen on, so it will not turn off automatically.